Outland (video game)

 Outland is a platform game developed by Housemarque and published by Ubisoft.
 The game combines two-dimensional platforming with a polarity system similar to Treasure's Ikaruga and Silhouette Mirage.
-Outland was released on April 27, 2011 for Xbox 360.
-The PlayStation 3 version, which was supposed to be released the day before, was delayed because of the 2011 PlayStation Network outage then later released in June 2011.
-A Microsoft Windows version was released on September 29, 2014, followed by the Mac OS X version on December 21 of the same year, and the Linux version on February 25, 2015.
-The game was removed from sale on Steam and the Humble Store in December 2018 but has since been added back to Steam.
+Outland was released on April 27, 2011 for Xbox 360 via Xbox Live Arcade.
+The PlayStation 3 version, which was supposed to be released the day before, was delayed because of the 2011 PlayStation Network outage before being released on PSN on June 1, 2011.
+A Microsoft Windows version was released on September 29, 2014, followed by a Mac OS X version on December 21 of the same year, and a Linux version on February 25, 2015.
+The game was removed from sale on Steam and the Humble Store in December 2018; it was made available on Steam again in October 2020, before being removed again in April 2024.

 Gameplay

 Outland is a 2D platformer with action game elements.
 Gameplay mainly revolves around using Light (blue) and Dark (red) energies, which allows the player to pass through their respective barriers, and attack monsters born of the opposite alignment (e.g. use Light to attack Dark monsters).

 Along the way, players learn special powers from large shrines, from simple melee attacks to the harnessing of Light and Dark energy.
 Players can also collect hidden objects called "Masks of the Gods" in order to unlock extras such as concept art or enhanced in-game abilities.

 Players also have an option to experience the entire storyline online with a friend in co-operative mode.
 There are also co-op challenges scattered throughout the world that can be unlocked and played when in co-op mode.

 In addition to the main storyline, there is an Arcade Mode that puts the player to the test by putting a set time for the player to traverse throughout an entire region and defeat its protector.
 For example, in the Jungle's Arcade Mode, the player has 15 minutes to travel throughout the entire Jungle and defeat the Golem in the end.
 The highest scores are posted online on a leaderboard.
 Flipping a switch, pausing the game, and dying halt the timer.
 Arcade scores increase with multipliers that drop from enemies, and a bonus is given depending on how much time is left after the protector is defeated.
 An Arcade chapter for one area is unlocked as soon as the area itself is unlocked.